MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ### Get started - Sign into your Microsoft 365 account
 Note: You need to be a site owner to customize and share the NEO sites.
 Work with your SharePoint administrator if you don’t already have access.
-1. Open your Web browser and navigate to [office.com](office.com) or your organization’s sign-in location
+1. Open your web browser and navigate to [office.com](office.com) or your organization’s sign-in location
 2. Sign in with your username and password
 3. Navigate to the location of the site using the URL supplied by your tenant administrator, or select SharePoint from the Microsoft 365 home page, and then select the site